tomtom-international/tomtom-navigation-ios-examples/README.md

 ## Development setup

-Before beginning, make sure you have Xcode 14 installed.
+Before beginning, make sure you have Xcode 13 or 14 installed.

 SPM or CocoaPods can be used to install the Navigation SDK.
 Both configurations are available in the examples.
 Please navigate to the related directory and find the project setup configuration.
 - [Project setup for SPM]